Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-Dual citizenship or dual nationality simply means being a citizen of two different countries at the same time.
-Immigration laws of most countries allow an individual to have dual nationality if they have met all the requirements of the laws of the two countries.
-In the United States, there are two ways through which you can obtain dual citizenship.
+Dual citizenship or dual nationality means holding citizenship in two countries simultaneously.
+Immigration laws of most countries allow an individual to have dual nationality if they meet all the requirements of the laws of both countries.
+In the United States, there are two ways through which you can obtain second citizenship:

 Learn about the difference between citizenship and nationality.

-For example, you might have been born in India, but then your parents immigrated to the U.S., and you subsequently received U.S. citizenship.
+You were born in India, but then your parents immigrated to the U.S., and you subsequently received U.S. citizenship.
 In that case, you would have gained American citizenship through naturalization.
 For one reason or another, you would probably want to inquire whether you could also gain Indian citizenship through your birthright citizenship.
-However, India, in particular, does not allow citizens to hold any other citizenship than Indian.
+However, India, in particular, does not allow citizens to hold any other citizenship than Indian, according to the Indian Citizenship Act of 1955.
 For this reason, they automatically cancel your Indian citizenship as soon as the government is aware that you obtained citizenship in another country.
+However, India offers the Overseas Citizen of India (OCI) card, which grants certain rights similar to residency but is not full citizenship.

-It is crucial to research which countries allow you to hold two citizenships so that you would be able to begin the process as soon as possible.
-Below you will find the list of countries that allow their citizens to hold citizenship in other countries.
+It is crucial to research which countries allow you to hold two citizenships so that you can begin the process as soon as possible.
+Below, you will find the list of countries that allow their citizens to hold citizenship in other countries.

 Albania